sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 **show version**
 This command displays software component versions of the currently running SONiC image.
 This includes the SONiC image version as well as Docker image versions.
 This command displays relevant information as the SONiC and Linux kernel version being utilized, as well as the commit-id used to build the SONiC image.
-The second section of the output displays the various docker images and their associated id?s.
+The second section of the output displays the various docker images and their associated IDs.

 - Usage:
   show version